kemitchell/pull-stream/README.md

 This makes laziness work right.

-### handling end, error, and abort.
+### Handling end, error, and abort

-in pull streams, any part of the stream (source, sink, or through) may terminate the stream. (this is the case with node streams too, but it's not handled well).
+In pull streams, any part of the stream (source, sink, or through) may terminate the stream.
+(This is the case with Node streams too, but it's not handled well.)

 #### source: end, error